April 29, 2025

 🧠 Read more: Remote audio recording: Tools and tips (2023)

-7. Watch your video while recording
+7. Watch video while recording voiceovers

 A good voiceover is well-timed.
 Watching your video while you record can help calibrate the pace and tone of your speech, and can also cut down on audio editing time.
 Your voice recordings don't need to match up exactly to your video while recording—you can make minor adjustments later to make it all fit.

-8. Record room tone
+8. Capture room tone for voiceover editing

 Capture a few consistent quiet seconds from your environment before or after recording your voice.
 Depending on your recording software, room tone can be useful for noise reduction in post-production.
 (Descript adds room tone to any gaps automatically).
 Creating a bit of free space gives you padding to trim your voiceover and match it up with your video.

-9. Get feedback
+9. Get feedback on your voiceover

 Your impression of your work matters, but your opinion shouldn't be the only one you rely on.
 Look for feedback on your video.
 “Show it to a few friends or colleagues who you trust will be honest,” Andrew says, and take their thoughts into consideration.